aoriens/news-service/README.md

 `curl_scripts` directory contains curl scripts to test supported requests quickly.

-`test_data.sql` contains an administrator user with the least secret token possible, which helps to perform curl scripts requiring authentication.
-It corresponds to the pattern of `<USERID>,`, e.g. `1,`, if you populate the database with the test data right after creating it.
+`test_data.sql` contains an administrator user with the least authentication token possible, which helps to run requests which require authentication.
+The token corresponds to the pattern of `<USERID>,`, e.g. `1,`, if you populate the database with the test data right after creating it.

 # API